tri-cods/html-css/sections/12-rules.md

 }
 ```

-The first rule (which starts with the `h1` selector) applies to all `<h1>` tags on each page where your HTML document links to your stylesheet, and changes the font style and display of those headings.

-The lines within the curly braces (i.e. `{ }`) are called **declarations**, and they change the formatting of the elements in the HTML document.
-Each line in the declaration sets the value for a **property** and ends with a semicolon (`;`).

 Note the different syntax being used to select items for for styling with rule sets.
-The bottom two selectors are used to apply rule sets to **ids** and **classes**.
+The bottom two selectors are used to apply rule sets to elements with a particular **id** or **class** attribute.
 In general, adding classes and ids to HTML elements allows for more specific styling — more on these soon!

 ## Challenge